crypto-hub/15618/final_writeup.md

 ### Optimistic Locking Mechanism

 We implemented two kinds of locking mechanism for cuckoo hash table.
 One is per bucket locking, whereas other is optimistic locking based on version counter.
 Optimistic locking performs significantly better than bucket based locking.
 It also beats chaining based hash table with coarse grain as well as fine grain locking by a big margin.
 As in optimistic locking, there is no need to take any kind of locks, it allows multiple concurrent reads and reduces significant overhead associated with locking.
-As it is meant for read heavy workload, the overhead associated with read retries during read-write conflict, doesn’t hurt much overall throughput.
+As this hashing scheme is designed for read heavy workload, the overhead associated with read retries during read-write conflict, doesn’t hurt overall throughput much.
 <p align="center">
 <img src="multi_locking.png" width="600">
 </p>
 ### Cache Locality Improvement Using Tag

-Introduction of tag significantly boost the throughput of the hash table, both for read only as well as read-write work load, as illustrated in the figure.
+Introduction of tag significantly boosts the throughput of the hash table, both for read only as well as read-write work load, as illustrated in the following figure.
 The main reason for this boost is cache locality.
 During lookup, it needs to check for the key in all the slots of both buckets.
-First of all, the 1-byte tag eliminates the need for fetching complete variable length key from memory for most slot checks, except when there is tag hit.
-As the cache size is only 1 byte, as compared to variable length key, it makes sure that complete bucket fits in a single cache line.
+First of all, the 1-byte tag eliminates the need for fetching complete variable length key from memory for most slot checks, except when there is a tag hit.
+As the tag size is only 1 byte, as compared to variable length key, it makes sure that complete bucket fits in a single cache line.
 Similarly, it helps during path search phase of insertion.
-Using the tag which resides in cache, instead of complete key which may reside in memory, for finding the next bucket, significantly speedup the insertion.
+Using the tag which resides in cache significantly speeds up the insertion instead of using complete key (which may reside in memory) for finding the next bucket.

 <p align="center">
 <img src="multi_tag1.png" width="600">